Samsung Galaxy Note 9 review: A better Note for most of us

 The competition

 Few phones do as much as the Note 9, even if they cost about the same.
-At $1,000 the Note 9 is one of the most expensive phones around.
+At $1,000, the Note 9 is one of the most expensive phones around.
 But compared to the iPhone X, the Note 9 gives you much more for the money.
-You get a bigger, better screen, more storage, longer lasting battery, a stylus and theoretically better LTE speeds... when carriers fully deploy their gigabit LTE networks, anyway.
+You get a bigger, better screen; more storage; longer-lasting battery; a stylus; and theoretically better LTE speeds... when carriers fully deploy their gigabit LTE networks, anyway.

-A very strong contender is the Huawei P20 Pro, which you can't get in the US.
-If you live elsewhere, or don't mind possibly poorer network speeds, you'll like its excellent cameras, reliable performance and gorgeous design.
-The incompatibility with American carriers is going to be a major issue, though.
+A strong contender is the Huawei P20 Pro, which you can't get in the US.
+If you live elsewhere or don't mind possibly poorer network speeds, you'll like its excellent cameras, reliable performance and gorgeous design.
+The incompatibility with American carriers is going to be a major issue though.

-You might find a suitable alternative from LG, whether it's the V30s ThinQ with its big screen but older processor, or the G7 ThinQ with the Snapdragon 845 but smaller display.
-But neither of those lasts as long as the Note 9, takes as good pictures or comes with a stylus.
+You might find a suitable alternative from LG, whether it's the V30s ThinQ, with its big screen but older processor, or the G7 ThinQ, with the Snapdragon 845 but smaller display.
+But neither of those lasts as long as the Note 9, takes pictures that are as good or comes with a stylus.

 Ultimately, the Note 9 is the best big phone out there, and those who don't mind splurging will adore it.